Dodge County, Georgia

-Dodge County is a county located in the central portion of the U.S. state of Georgia.
+Dodge County is a county located in the southern portion of the U.S. state of Georgia.
 As of 2020, the population was 19,925.
 The county seat is Eastman.
 Dodge County lies in the Historic South and Black Belt region of Georgia, an area that was devoted to cotton production in the antebellum years.
 It has significant historic buildings and plantations, has a substantial African-American population, and shows cultural aspects of the South.

 History

 Prior to 1802, this section of Georgia was owned by the Creek Indians.
-Treaties were made in 1802-1805 by which all lands east of the Ocmulgee River were taken from the Creek Indians.
+Treaties were made in 1802–1805 by which all lands east of the Ocmulgee River were taken from the Creek Indians.
 This land was distributed by lottery to the citizens of Georgia.
-In 1803 Wilkinson County was organized under that treaty.
+In 1803, Wilkinson County was organized under that treaty.
 Telfair and Laurens counties were formed from Wilkinson County.
-In 1808 Pulaski County was formed from Laurens.
+In 1808, Pulaski County was formed from Laurens County.
 In 1869, the Macon and Brunswick Railroad was built.
 Towns began to spring up all up and down the line, and, as this section was so far removed from the county seat, Hawkinsville, it was deemed expedient to create a new county and place the county seat at this point.
 A large portion of the county was taken from Laurens County, and also smaller portions from Pulaski, Montgomery, and Telfair counties.
 Dodge County was organized on October 26, 1870, during the Reconstruction era.
 The county was named by the Republican-dominated legislature for William E. Dodge.
 The county courthouse was built by Dodge and used until 1908, on the same area the courthouse stands now.